Medical Weight Loss vs. Dieting: Why Physician-Supervised Programs Work Better for Men

 • Chronic stress elevates cortisol, which promotes abdominal fat storage

-A diet doesn’t address any of those.
+A diet doesn’t address any of those factors.
 A physician-supervised program can.

-A physician-supervised weight loss program isn’t a diet plan with a doctor’s name on the cover.
-It’s a medical program:
+A physician-supervised weight loss program is not a meal plan with a doctor’s name attached.
+It’s a medical program that includes:

 • Lab work to identify hormonal and metabolic contributors to weight gain